alite/vjlxnr/README.md

 5. Stream in music.
 Play with the various knobs, menus and faders; change zoom depth, intensity, tempo and smoothness of movement.
 6. Choose a second image in the right image menu, enable it by the toggle left to it and fade in the layer using the number box on the top right.
 Try various combinations.
 Hint: b/w images work good for masking!
 7. Change the snyc rate in the menus (3. and 7.) - the images will move in sync with the metronome.
 8. Increase the threshold values, so the image movement will be influenced by beats, too.
-A value of '0' disables triggering by beats.
 9. Press 'ESC' to toggle fullscreen mode.

 ## Overview